jsousa02/jsousa02/README.md

 ### Hi there, I'm Jorge! 👋

-:computer: BSc + MSc in Informatics and Computing Engineering (3/5)
+:computer: MSc in Informatics and Computing Engineering

 #### 🔧 Languages and Tools